 A ‘Satellite Symposium for Early-Stage Researchers‘ will be held from 2 – 5 pm on Wednesday 30th May, with the following presentations planned:

-The congress will be held in the Trinity Biomedical Sciences Institute (TBSI) on Pearse Street, a very short walk from Trinity’s main campus.
+The congress will be held in the Hamilton Building on the east end of Trinity’s main campus.

 Arrival in Dublin, Tour of Trinity & Welcome Reception: Wednesday, 30th May

 Early-stage researcher Satellite Symposium: Wednesday, 30th May

 Outing to Glendalough & Dún Laoghaire: Friday, 1st June

 Gala Dinner at Guinness Storehouse: Saturday, 2nd June